Support Remote Teams at Work

 Accountabilities: It is common for virtual team members to feel disconnected from the normal rhythms of work life.
 Be disciplined in creating and enforcing rhythms of team meetings, progress reviews, and celebrations.

-Set up a system of regular and frequent one-one meetings with each team member so that you know how they and the team are doing.
+Set up a system of regular and frequent one-on-one meetings with each team member so that you know how they and the team are doing.
 Consider setting aside one hour each day for virtual office hours to encourage the type informal conversations that often happen face-to-face to help people stay up to date on important decisions and information.

 The Bottom Line